VladimirMarkelov/rclc_lib/README.md

 ## What is it

-Mathematical expression evaluation library with big integers, floats, regular fractions, and complex numbers support.
+Mathematical expression evaluation library with big integers, floats, common fractions, and complex numbers support.
 The library is used by the project [RionaCalc](https://github.com/VladimirMarkelov/rclc)

 ## Features